Skip to main content

 Organize Files by File Modified Date

-Subfolders are created when files are uploaded, and files already present in a folder can also be reorganized using the same rules.
-Folder names are generated from the modified date sent by the uploading client using the configured template.
-For example, a subfolder template of %B-%Y creates folders like July-2025.
+Subfolders are created as files are uploaded, and files already in the folder can be reorganized using the same rules.
+Folder names come from the modified date sent by the uploading client, applied to the configured template.
+A subfolder template of %B-%Y creates folders like July-2025.

 Modified Date and Folder Organization